harleypig/dotvim/docs/ansible.md

 * `coc-ansible` provides code actions that can be invoked with a mapped key in Vim.
 These actions include ignoring linting rules for the current line and showing web documentation for specific rules.

+### Built-in Installation

+* `coc-ansible` provides a built-in installation option for `ansible`, `ansible-lint`, and optionally `yamllint` within an extension-only virtual environment.
+This can be triggered manually with the `:CocCommand ansible.builtin.installRequirementsTools` command or will prompt on first use if these tools are not detected.

+### Commands

+* `coc-ansible` adds several commands to manage the Ansible development environment, such as restarting the language server, showing metadata, resyncing inventory, and displaying plugin information with `ansible-doc`.

+### Configuration Options

+* `coc-ansible` offers various configuration options to customize the behavior of the Ansible language server and related tools.
+These options can be set in the `.vim/coc-settings.json` file.

+### Code Actions

+* `coc-ansible` provides code actions that can be invoked with a mapped key in Vim.
+These actions include ignoring linting rules for the current line and showing web documentation for specific rules.